redhat-openstack/infrared/README.rst

 #.
 In user home directory: ``~/.infrared.cfg``
 #.
 In system settings: ``/etc/infrared/infrared.cfg``

+.. note:: If the configuration file ``infrared.cfg`` doesn't exist in non of the locations above, the InfraRed project's dir will be used as the default location for configurations.

 .. note:: To specify a different directory or different filename, override the lookup order with ``IR_CONFIG`` environment variable::